This article was written by a guest author.

 As the Windows command line does not support Unix-based commands, Git CLI features are mostly delivered with user-friendly GUI applications in the Windows Operating System.

 These applications provide visual functionalities to the end-user which makes using Git easier.
-Even some of them, like the GitKraken Git GUI, provide drag-and-drop functionalities for common Git commands, so end-users don’t need to know every single command for managing their code base.
+Even some of them, like GitKraken Client, provide drag-and-drop functionalities for common Git commands, so end-users don’t need to know every single command for managing their code base.
 This makes life easier for beginners at the very first stages of Git usage.

 “@GitKraken is one of the best graphical tools to keep track of your code.
 I used just Bash before.
 GitKraken simplified my life a lot!” – @elenaManele